PrivateSky/swarmcore/README.md

 Warning: this is an experimental version.
 It is not yet ready for production if you are not a swarm core developer.
-For production code, you could use the old SwarmESB and SwarmUtil module.
+For production code, you could use the old SwarmESB and SwarmUtil module (check branches).

 SwarmCore will become a module in npm, but for now follow use the following install instructions: